smithakolan/NFT-Big-Data-Analysis/Visualization/visualization_readme.md

 # How the visualization was created in Tableau and how to use it

+Public Tableau link to all the workbooks: [https://public.tableau.com/app/profile/ha.do1817](https://public.tableau.com/app/profile/ha.do1817)
 ## Dashboard 1: Top 5 NFTs in each Dapp
 This dashboard shows the number of NFTs and the images of top 5 NFTs in each Dapp
 ### Creation steps: